pyRiemann/pyRiemann/doc/installing.rst

 ``pip install pyriemann``

-For a bleeding edge version, you can clone the source code on `github <https://github.com/alexandrebarachant/pyRiemann>`__ and install directly the package from source.
+For a bleeding edge version, you can clone the source code on `github <https://github.com/pyRiemann/pyRiemann>`__ and install directly the package from source.

-``python setup.py install``
+``pip install -e .``

 The install script will install the required dependencies.
+If you want also to build the documentation and to run the test locally, you could install all development dependencies with

+``pip install -e .[docs,tests]``

+If you use a zsh shell, you need to write `pip install -e .\[docs,tests\]`.
+If you do not know what zsh is, you could use the above command.

 Dependencies
 ~~~~~~~~~~~~